CCS-voidBird/PhD_Notebook/Month5.md

 ###################################################################################

 1. Project Summary
-   1. From background to research aims
+   1. From background to research aims - Agricultural breeding and genomic selection, improve accuracy (capacities).
    2. The approaches will be used in research activations
    3. The likely significance of the research
 2. Research Background